CLPeh/promotion-tool-example/src/contributing-guildelines.md

 When submitting an issue please include the following information:

 - A description of the issue
-- The JSON, classes, and Json.NET code related to the issue
+- The C#, classes, and .NET Core code related to the issue
 - The exception message and stacktrace if an error was thrown
 - If possible, please include code that reproduces the issue.
-[DropBox][dropbox] or GitHub's [Gist][gist] can be used to share large code samples, or you could [submit a pull request](#pullrequest) with the issue reproduced in a new test.
+You could [submit a pull request](#pullrequest) with the issue reproduced in a new test.

 The more information you include about the issue, the more likely it is to be fixed!